- Located in Madison, Alabama

-Amenities: Lots of shade and plenty of places for parents to sit.
+Amenities At-a-Glance: Lots of shade and plenty of places for parents to sit.
 Picnic tables inside and outside the park.
 Clean bathrooms have water fountains, toddler-sized toilets, an antibacterial gel dispenser, and changing tables in both.
 Park is completely enclosed with a gated entry (one way in and out).
 Disc Golf is also available (outside the playground in Dublin Park).

 Situated on the hill at the back of Dublin Park in Madison, Kid’s Kingdom is an enclosed, well-maintained playground shaded by several large oak and walnut trees.
 The playground is designed with a castle theme: turrets, bridges, walkways, with various ways to get up (climbing lattice, stairs) and down (slides, stairs).
 There is also a climbing wall, tire swing, various balance challenges, rings (for bigs and littles), an obstacle course, and plenty of other structures conducive to imaginative play.